 A mental health first aider can identify the early signs of distress and offer non-judgmental listening and assistance in seeking further help from a medical professional.

 Work consumes a large portion of our lives; we spend one-third of our lives working.
 In addition, millions of people work long hours in highly stressful or even toxic work environments.
-Because work can be a source of stress and burnout, having mental health first responders at work is essential these days.
+Because work can be a source of stress and burnout, having mental health first aiders at work is essential.